KrakeX/perl-padawan-bootcamp-2016/README.md

 ###Technical Assistance

-You can contact other bootcamp participants or any available tutor if you need technical assistance.
-We will create one chat for boot camp members only, and another one for boot camp members and tutors when boot camp starts.
+You can contact other Perl Padawans or any available tutor if you need technical assistance.
+Two chat rooms will be created.
+One chat room for force-sensitive Perl Padawans to interact and a second one for Perl Padawans and Perl Jedi Masters alike where doubts and queries will be answered.

 ###Performance Measurement

-1. Code review after each practice.
+1. Peer code review after each practice.

 2. Checkpoint completion after Learning stage with your assigned tutor

 → [index](#index)

 ###Handling Advanced Developers